Census head assures Latinos, Native Americans on 2020 count

 Next year will mark the first time the survey is largely online.
 Lawmakers said they were wary of the new format after a March test by the U.S. Government Accountability Office revealed more than a thousand system weaknesses.

-Democratic U.S. Sens.
+U.S. Sens.
 Martin Heinrich and Tom Udall, both Democrats, invited Dillingham to New Mexico to see the challenges the state faces in getting an accurate census with the new changes.

 Heinrich said nearly half of the state’s estimated 2.1 million people live in rural areas deemed “hard to count” and some lack high-speed internet access.

-“We could lose hundreds of millions of dollars,” Heinrich said after leading Dillingham of a tour of border communities and Los Lunas, New Mexico.
+“We could lose hundreds of millions of dollars,” Heinrich said after Dillingham toured border communities and Los Lunas, New Mexico.

 Still, Heinrich said he expressed confidence that Census workers would help ease fears of state residents to participate.
 He promised that New Mexico, a state with a stagnant population, would not lose one of its three U.S. Congressional seats.